-Join Simon Allardice for an in-depth discussion in this video Next steps, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Next steps, part of Programming Foundations: Code Efficiency.

 Okay we've gone through a lot of content in the last few chapters.…And I hope what's been obvious is I've…tried to focus on getting the right mind set.…The right strategies and approaches to this.…Rather than any particular technique for one business problem.…Now I want to finish the course by briefly covering a…few places to look when working with specific kinds of applications.…Like Web Server, Web Client, or desktop, or mobile.…And all I'm trying to do here is point out…a few potential efficiency wins that come purely from the kind…of applications they are.…So first with a web application I'm…talking here about the server side of things.…